Swati-Verma671/Swati-Verma671/README.md

 # Swati Verma
 Hello I am Swati.
-I speak less but worry not I am a good **listener**, which is both a boon and a curse.
-Regardless, I am sure you are here to check out my profile and my projects, since I am a self taught developer who learnes many things from youtube tutorials and Internet.I try to inforce learning through building, hence many projects (although simple and small) I create are a necessary part of my **growth** and **self-improvement**.
+I speak less but worry not I am a good **listener**, which can both be a boon or a curse.

 - 👀 I’m interested in web development.
 Self teaching my way to full-stack development.
 - 🌱 I’m currently learning React, NodeJS, MongoDB.